yash1094/crwn-clothing/README.md

 [crwn-clothing](https://live-crwnclothing.herokuapp.com/)

 ## Technologies used:
-The technolofies used in this project were:
+The technologies used in this project were:

 * React/Redux (Front End)
 * Firebase (Auth, Database)